ACTIVE: Continuous Similarity Search for Vessel Trajectories: Experiments

-\textbf{Metrics.} The metrics for each task are listed in Table~\ref{tab:baselines}.
-To evaluate the efficiency of \texttt{SVTI}, we measure its construction time and index size.
+\item \textit{RQ2.
+Ablation Study:} What is the impact of the speed-up strategies on overall performance? \end{itemize} The evaluation on \texttt{SVTI} could be found in Appendix.\\ \textbf{Metrics.} The metrics for each task are listed in Table~\ref{tab:baselines}.
 To evaluate the performance of \texttt{CSTS}, we select ten query instances, execute the selected queries ten times, and report the average.
-For effectiveness evaluation, we employ the hit rate ($\mathit{Hit}$): where $\mathcal{T}_f$ is the set of trajectories that cover the $k$-nearest neighbor ($k$NN) points of moving object $o$'s next future point and $\mathcal{T}$ is the query result.
+For effectiveness evaluation, we employ the hit rate ($\mathit{Hit}$):

+where $\mathcal{T}_f$ is the set of trajectories that cover the $k$-nearest neighbor ($k$NN) points of moving object $o$'s next future point and $\mathcal{T}$ is the query result.